alazraq/taxitime_group2/README.md

 # Taxi-time prediction - Group 2

 Welcome to the repository hosting the code of group 2 for the Eleven Data Challenge on Taxi-time prediction.
-You will find below the structure of our repo to walk you through the code and a general case description containing additional info about the case.
+You will find below the structure of our repo to walk you through the code and a general case description containing additional info about the case itself.

 ## Repository structure

 ### ``main.py``

 The gateway to our code is the main.py file.
 It takes one command line argument ``--dataset_loaded`` indicating if the preprocessed dataset is available.
-If this flag is up, we skip the preprocessing steps and go directly to step number 6 below.
-Otherwise we do the following:
+If this flag is up, we import the packages, skip the preprocessing steps and go directly to step number 6 below.
+Otherwise we do the following in main.py:

-1. Loading the necessary packages
+1. Importing the necessary packages
 2. Loading the datasets and creating preprocessing pipelines
-3. Launching the Preprocessing pipelines
+3. Launching the Preprocessing pipelines and obtaining clean datasets
-4. Combining datasets
+4. Combining the datasets
-5. Cleaning the training dataset
+5. Cleaning the resulting dataset
 6. Splitting into training and validation datasets
-7. Models definition
+7. Models definition, hyperparameter tuning and metrics

-## Preprocessing folder
+### Preprocessing folder

+We perform all our preprocessing using

-## Modeling folder
+### Modeling folder

-## Utils folder
+### Utils folder

 ## Case description